 They received rave reviews including:

-"This record overflows with camp humor."
-(L.A.
-City College Newspaper, who gave “Buffy Come Back” an A grade while in the same issue, Michael Jackson’s “Thriller,” one of the highest-selling albums of all time, received just a B +!)
+(who gave “Buffy Come Back” an A grade while in the same issue, Michael Jackson’s “Thriller,” one of the highest-selling albums of all time, received just a B +!)